briansterle/CPS_579_PhishingURLDetection/README.md

 # CPS579 Final Project: Detecting Malicious URLs with Transformers

-This project applies Transformer-based NLP models (BERT, RoBERTa, DistilBERT) to detect and classify **malicious URLs**.
+This project applies Transformer-based NLP models, DistilBERT and Google’s ELECTRA to detect and classify malicious URLs.
 Leveraging Hugging Face’s `transformers` and `datasets` libraries, we fine-tune state-of-the-art language models to identify phishing and other web-based threats based purely on URL text patterns.

 ## 🔧 Getting Started